hiltonmbr/hadoop-ansible/README.md

-# Hadoop installation and configuration using Ansible
+# Apache Hadoop installation and configuration using Ansible

 ## Overview